-OceanAlpha makes unmanned surface vessels (USVs) for water quality professionals that sample, monitor, or survey large areas of water surfaces.
+OceanAlpha makes USV boats for water quality professionals that sample, monitor, or survey large areas of water surfaces.
 Traditional methods require at least two technicians in a full-sized boat, going from site to site to collect samples or make measurements.
-The use of a USV reduces the amount of time, labor and equipment needed to collect water quality data when compared to traditional methods.
-Agencies have seen more than 6x more improvements in efficiency, while simultaneously reducing risk by keeping technicians and full-sized vessels on shore.
+The application of unmanned boat reduces the amount of time, labor and equipment needed to collect water quality data.
+Our agencies have seen more than 6 times of improvements in efficiency when working with USVs, while simultaneously reducing risk by keeping technicians and full-sized vessels on shore.

 There has been an increase in the use of autonomous patrol boats in extreme environments for reconnaissance and surveillance where demands for precision, endurance, and reliability are paramount.
 Maritime and border force customers work with us to develop unmanned patrol boats.
 At OceanAlpha, we have experience working with and developing various interfaces for propulsion systems, including outboard motors, diesel oil propellers, and water jets for high speed operations.
 Our USV is fitted with a high-resolution infrared camera, an electro-optical pod, 4G radar, AIS and a loudspeaker.
 It is an alternative to conventional maritime assets for port protection as well as the monitoring of specific areas or the observation of events too hazardous for humans.